TheShovel/the-lazy-cook/README.md

 This is a fixed and updated version of this game (https://jodiehasashovel.itch.io/the-lazy-cook) that I made for a game jam.

+# Original Itch.io description

+You are a lazy cook, so you built a robot to help you serve the food.
+Too bad you were bad at math in school, because you couldn't program the ai correctly, so it keeps hitting objects and customers.

 # Stuff I added in this version

 * Waypoints